VardaKarimi/zomato-landing-page/README.md

-#This is a Zomato landing page clone
+# This is a Zomato landing page clone

-This is my repo.
+This is a new setup branch.